sistemas-de-informacion/docs/fracasar-con-erp.md

 - **ERP failure in South African Airways (SAA)**
 [SAA implemented an ERP system from SAP, which resulted in a major financial loss due to system glitches and lack of proper implementation.
 The project cost the airline approximately R1.3 billion and was eventually scrapped.
 I cannot find a specific link for the failure but I'm attaching a link from 2018 where it explains how the company made its turnaround and the importance of an ERP specialist as a key to the company's growth and properity.](https://newsroom.aviator.aero/south-african-airways-fills-critical-skills-gap-with-key-appointments/)(Fuente: Jorge Bernal Romero)

+- **SAP y Caterpillar Tunneling Corporation Harvard Case**:
+[CTCC was a family-owned firm prior to being acquired by Caterpillar Inc., which transformed it into a subsidiary of the parent corporation.
+The firm employed 330 people and had sales representatives located all over the world.
+The CTCC was struggling with a number of problems, including inaccurate data, poorly defined procedures, a deficient ERP system, and reporting that was too inconsistent and used an excessive number of different formats.](https://www.thecasesolutions.com/caterpillar-tunneling-corporation-142131) (Fuente: Clara Cerdán)

 ### 2006